Park Address: 1100 Plymouth Rd, Ann Arbor MI 48105

 Overview

-Plymouth Parkway Park is a six-acre park located along Plymouth Road, just north of the intersection of Plymouth, Broadway Street and Maiden Lane, juste north of downtown.
+Plymouth Parkway Park is a six acre park located along Plymouth Road just north of the intersection of Plymouth, Broadway Street and Maiden Lane and north of downtown.
 View the Ann Arbor Parks and Nature Areas Map for location context.
 The park is on both sides of Plymouth, but most of the park amenities are on the southern side of the road.
-The park contains a playground, benches, picnic table, asphalt walk connections and on the northern portion there is a stairway that leads to Traver Road.
+The park contains a playground, benches, picnic table, asphalt walk connections and a stairway that leads to Traver Road.
 Traver Creek runs along the southern border of the park, along with a stand of tall trees providing shade.

 Access and Parking